 Future of Money – Cash System Redesign | Te Moni Anamata – He Whakahou i te Pūnaha Moni

-We are seeking your feedback on issues facing the cash system and policy options raised which are intended to achieve greater efficiency and resilience.
-You can give your feedback online for this issues paper by 10am, Monday, 7 March 2022.
+We were seeking your feedback on issues facing the cash system and policy options raised which are intended to achieve greater efficiency and resilience.
+Feedback is now closed, but you can read the issues paper here, and we have published a summary of responses received.

 Navigating this Issues Paper